Send the link below via email or IMCopy

 Hopwood Hall College

 At the end of the academic year (2016/2017):

 learners that have been

-Safeguarded (CPP, CIN, CAF) at the College.
+Safeguarded (CPP, CIN, CAF) at the College during the year.

 before the 43rd Day

 Some CPPs have closed, some learners have been withdrawn, others have stepped down to single agency intervention and some closed due to age.

 safeguarding concerns were dealt with by DSOs and SSTs.